Seniors

-Our 2026 January to June Program Guide is here!
+Our 2026 July to December Program Guide is here!
 Program descriptions are listed below, along with registration links for those programs which require registration.
 Prefer to use a printed copy of the guide and register by phone?
-Pick up a printed copy at City Hall, the Energy Centre, Cold Lake and District FCSS or to download a PDF version, click here.
+Pick up a printed copy at City Hall, the Energy Centre, or Cold Lake and District FCSS.

 You can also view the Community Calendar for more programs.